< Go to Personal Locator Beacons

-Overall, this app does not work as well as the other devices in our Emergency Electronics review.
+Overall, this app does not work as well as the other devices in our Personal Locator Beacon review.
 It is intended to help keep track of family and friends in urban environments with great cell coverage.
 That said, in certain situations, it could work as well or better than a SEND device (Spot 2 or DeLorme Inreach).
 We have been in situations where a solid 3G signal can be had on our smartphone, but no satellite signal can be found.

-If you don't have an iPhone, you can use a similar Find My Friends! app on Android
+If you don't have an iPhone, you can use a similar Find My Friends! app for Android.

 In thick trees along a steep cliff band in in the Alps, where 3G networks are massively more expansive than in the rural U.S., we were able to check our email, make a call, and check to be sure that our buddy Carson was still sitting on his couch in Waialua, Hawaii.
 And he could have checked his app to see that we were camped out in the trees there, below a massive BASE jump near Chamonix, even if I was unconscious and not able to pick up the phone and dial.
 Meanwhile, we had no signal on either of the SPOT devices or the DeLorme.
 One thing that became very apparent using the InReach and SPOT devices was that without a very clear view to an open sky, they do not work well at all.
 A phone well inside a 3G network area, on the other hand, works under cover, indoors, etc.